 Lifestyle Changes to Manage Allergies

-Certain dietary modifications, environmental controls, and stress management techniques can help reduce the severity of seasonal allergic reactions.
+Certain dietary modifications and environmental controls can help reduce the severity of seasonal allergic reactions.
 Armed with adequate knowledge and information about holistic approaches to allergy relief, readers can find strategies that work best for them.

 Diet modifications

-2. Load up on fruits and vegetables that are naturally high in water content, like leafy greens and cucumbers, to stay hydrated during allergy season which can help keep your body feeling good.
+- Load up on fruits and vegetables that are naturally high in water content, like leafy greens, watermelons and cucumbers, to stay hydrated during allergy season which can help keep your body feeling good.

-4. Avoid triggering food allergens if severe symptoms develop from certain ingredients when consumed; this could include dairy-free or gluten-free flours/grains depending on individual sensitivities so it’s best to consult an allergist before eliminating main food groups from one’s diet
+- Avoid triggering food allergens if severe symptoms develop from certain ingredients when consumed; this could include dairy-free or gluten-free flours/grains depending on individual sensitivities so it’s best to consult a nutritionist before eliminating main food groups from one’s diet

-5. Add fiber into meals where possible through nuts, seeds, and legumes– processed sources may be easier such as prebiotic powders, however, it is highly recommended to get natural forms of these fibers first for maximum benefits for gut health
+- Add fiber into meals where possible through nuts, seeds, and legumes– processed sources may be easier such as prebiotic powders; however, it is highly recommended to get natural forms of these fibers first for maximum benefits for gut health

 Environmental controls